MrLight/pytebis/readme.md

 `result = teb.getDataAsJson(names, start, end, rate=1)`

 - names = Array of all mst-names to read.
 You can pass a array of IDs, names, TebisMst-Objects or Group-Objects (even mixed).
-- start = Unix-Timestamp where to start the read (must be in the same timezone as the server is)
+- start = Unix-Timestamp where to start the read
+          - or -
+          DateTimeObject
+          - or -
+          String in Format '%Y-%m-%d %H:%M:%S.%f'
+          (always the same timezone as the server is)
-- end = Unix-Timestamp where to end the read (must be in the same timezone as the server is)
+- end = Unix-Timestamp where to end the read
+          - or -
+          DateTimeObject
+          - or -
+          String in Format '%Y-%m-%d %H:%M:%S.%f'
+          (always the same timezone as the server is)
-- rate = What reduction should be used for the read
+- rate = What reduction should be used for the read.
+If your System supports Values smaller than 1second use Fractions of Seconds. eg: 0.1 for 100ms

 The Data which is returned by the TeBIS-Server is vectorized into a structured numpy array.
 Which is working super fast and is totally comparable with the performance of the TeBIS A Client.
 You can use different functions to get the data in std.
 Python formats for further analysis.